Skip to Content

 The Tuul River is a critical source of drinking water for the people and livestock in the Ulaanbaatar region, as water is extracted from groundwater wells along the river and piped to the city’s water supply system.

-2. The rock turtle
+2. The turtle rock

 rock turtle, Gorkhi Terelj National Park